Okaythis/OkayRNModule/README.md

 }
 ```

-The font datatype consists the following properties:
+The FontVariant datatype consists of the following properties:

 - **fontVariant**: The font variant is made up of the name of the font followed by an underscore, the size and the style of the font.